Nike React Phantom Run Flyknit 2

 In January of 2018, Nike introduced a new lightweight, high-cushioned foam called React.
-Nike promised it softest foam yet and fans hailed it as the long awaited answer to adidas Boost.
-Now, the ever expanding quiver of React shoes adds a neutral shoe with easy slip-on.
+Nike promised it softest foam yet and fans hailed it as the long-awaited answer to adidas Boost.
+Now, the ever-expanding quiver of React shoes adds a neutral shoe with an easy slip-on.
 For the Nike React Phantom Run Flyknit 2, Nike scrapped the laces but kept all that React foam.

 This review is a guest contribution from Dan Forry.
 Dan is currently a collegiate runner at York College of Pennsylvania and a mechanical engineering student.
 He’s a long time watcher and reader of WearTesters.
 His previous reviews include a Nike ZoomX Vaporfly Next% performance review.

 The tooling on the Nike React Phantom Run Flyknit 2’s midsole features a similar design to the Nike React Infinity Run Flyknit.
 While the two shoes share design cues, the midsole is slimmer than on the Infinity Run.
 However, Nike does say that the Phantom Run 2 has more foam than the original Phantom model.

 Nike modified the traction pattern slightly from the Infinity Run.
 The flex grooves on the Infinity Run are filled in on the Phantom Run 2.
 The forefoot traction is one solid piece that continues from the toes to the start of the midfoot.
 From the arch to the heel, the traction is almost identical to the Infinity Run.
 And just like the Infinity Run, the traction on the Phantom Run 2 performs great and I didn’t experience any slippage.